mmistakes/made-mistakes-jekyll/_posts/2012-11-30-ichris-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @ichris"
+title: "Drawn in black and white"
 description: "PaperFaces portrait of @ichris drawn with Paper by 53 on an iPad."
 image: paperfaces-ichris-twitter-lg
 thumb: paperfaces-ichris-twitter-150.jpg